01

 How to collect coaching payments and stop failed-card churn

-The coach should be focused on providing value while the money runs like a subscription — not manually chasing awkward payments and late renewals.
+The coach should be focused on providing value while the money runs like a subscription.
+Not manually chasing awkward payments and late renewals.

 02